iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.16.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> I was charged twice for 1 visit.
+Also the dr did not help at all he tole me to do exactly what I was already doing!<br> :date: __2020-11-26 03:01:57__

 > Doctors dont keep appointments, doctors pick and choose who they want based on your medical history.
 Dont recommend bad experiences<br> :date: __2020-11-20 17:15:17__

 > Only good for spam.
 Turned off notifications but still kept getting them.
 Could not even use it to consult Dr. Insisted on cash up front, would not accept Anthem's insurance.<br> :date: __2020-11-19 16:54:51__